jeroee/SUTD_Elective_Recommendation_System/readme.md

 # 50.045 Information Retrieval Project
 ## SUTD Elective Course Recommendation System
-The project entails building a course elective recommendation system catered for SUTD students.
+This project entails building a course elective recommendation system catered for SUTD students.
 The idea is to find out more about the students by understanding their interests and skills and recommending the electives to them based on the information given.
 As a proof of concept, the system is currently catered towards ESD and ISTD pillars and will only be able to recommend elective courses only.
 (Term 6 - Term 8).

 ### Data Collection
 Our recommedation system is built in accordance to two types of data.
-1. Web scraping course information from [ISTD courses] (https://istd.sutd.edu.sg/education/undergraduate/course-catalogue/) and [ESD courses] (https://esd.sutd.edu.sg/academics/undergraduate-programme/courses/)
+1. Web scraping course information from [ISTD courses](https://istd.sutd.edu.sg/education/undergraduate/course-catalogue/) and [ESD courses](https://esd.sutd.edu.sg/academics/undergraduate-programme/courses/)
 2. Surveying our peers (seniors) to know more about themselves: their interests, the courses they have taken and their skills learnt from those courses.

 ### Methods Used